cube-earth-labs/azure_secrets/README.md

-# Vault Configuration
+# Azure Key Vault

-This repositroy contains the configuration for the Cube Earth Labs HCP Vault Namespace.
+This repository contains the configuration for the Cube Earth Labs Azure Key Vault.